philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 ## II.
 Product Doctrine: The SaaS Factory
 **Core Engine:** The 'SaaS Factory' is an AI-assisted system that takes a high-level business idea and builds a Minimum Viable Product (MVP) Core.
 **Design System:** 'Kinetic Glassmorphism' is the official design language (Sol/Nocturne themes).
 **Development Philosophy:** Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.
+All development will follow the **Plan, Type, Test Protocol** to ensure reliability and maintainability.

 ## III.
 Technical Doctrine: The Agentic Stack